 Amazon Prime Video—Amazon Prime not only gets you free two-day shipping and free music, it also gives you access to thousands of movies and TV shows.
 Amazon’s partnership with HBO brings you a vast selection of HBO shows as part of your Prime membership.

 Although Amazon Prime does not give you access to everything available on its Amazon Instant service, it does have TV shows from many cable channels available the next day—starting at $1.99—and also offers recently released movies for rent.
 So not only do you get an immense amount of free content, but Amazon Prime is also a great way to rent and buy recent movies and TV shows.

-Not sure if Sling or PlayStation Vue is right for you?
-Check out our head-to-head comparison of these two services.
+Not sure if Sling, DIRECTV NOW, or PlayStation Vue is right for you?
+Check out our head-to-head comparison of these three services.

 If you are looking for 100% free options, see our post about free streaming apps by clicking HERE.